 Breeding: Depending on their cycles, our females’ first breeding usually takes place between 20 – 26 months, after they have had satisfactory hip/elbow x-rays and eye certifications.
 Our policy is to have approximately one litter per year.

 Dog food: With medium to large size dogs, like Goldens, it is imperative to feed a diet high in meat protein.
 We feed our dogs mostly raw food from completeK9.
 We supplement with TLC kibble.
 This food includes multiple meats to ensure that your pets are receiving multiple amino acids to support adequate muscle growth; as well they tend to not get food allergies as readily if there are multiple meat proteins.
-After trying a variety of dog foods, including raw, we are convinced that this is the best dog food for our goldens.
 Another excellent perk is that they drop it right off at your door.
 Check them out at www.tlcpetfood.com

 You: It is our wish to establish long term relationships with our buyers.
 We so much appreciate pictures and communications as our little pups grow up and make their way into your hearts and homes.
 We are here to provide help and guidance for the life of your pet.